|

 and had raised lovely Hadassah as their own daughter when her

 father and mother died.
-She was a sweet girl…and man was she
+She was a sweet girl … and man was she

-form and features. |
+lovely in form and features. |

 |